FORMULATION AND IN VITRO TESTS OF KETOPROFEN NANOSUSPENSION USING THE MILLING METHOD WITH POLYMER VARIATIONS

 Objective: The aim of this research was to formulate ketoprofen nanosuspension with a variety of polymers and to compare the dissolution rate of the nanosuspensions with ketoprofen suspension.

 Methods: Ketoprofen nanosuspension was formulated by milling method using a different polymer such as Polyvinyl Pyrrolidone (PVP) K-30 (F1), Polyvinyl Alcohol (PVA) (F2) and Hydroxy Propyl Methyl Cellulose (HPMC) (F3).
-Nanosuspensions were prepared and characterized including organoleptic, pH, particle size, zeta potential, Polydispersity Index (PI), specific gravity, crystalline state determination, physical stability at room temperature for 3 months, and in vitro dissolution test compared with ketoprofen suspension.
+Nanosuspensions were prepared and characterized, including organoleptic, pH, particle size, zeta potential, Polydispersity Index (PI), specific gravity, crystalline state determination, physical stability at room temperature for 3 mo, and in vitro dissolution test compared with ketoprofen suspension.

 Results: The ketoprofen nanosuspensions with PVP K-30 and PVA showed stable preparations, while those with HPMC showed less stability, as indicated by sedimentation during storage.
-The particle size values of PVP K-30 and PVA were 10.004±0.03 nm; and 9.560±0.01 nm, zeta potential and polydispersity index values met the test requirements.
-The dissolution rate of the ketoprofen nanosuspensions was higher with a cumulative of F1, F2, and F3 were 83.35%; 85.00%, and 81.09% after 60 minutes, while the ketoprofen suspension was only 7.62%.
+The particle size values of PVP K-30 and PVA were 10.004±0.03 nm; and 9.560±0.01 nm; zeta potential and polydispersity index values met the test requirements.
+The dissolution rate of the ketoprofen nanosuspensions was higher with a cumulative of F1, F2, and F3 were 83.35%; 85.00%, and 81.09% after 60 min, while the ketoprofen suspension was only 7.62%.

 Conclusion: The milling method of ketoprofen nanosuspensions with PVP and PVA has more stable physical characteristics than nanosuspension with HPMC.
 The ketoprofen nanosuspensions have a higher dissolution rate than the ketoprofen suspension.